Hita-haru/esp32-s3-board-nowireless/JOURNAL.md

 **Total time spent: 2 hours**

 # 5/26: Added camera and power supply to the schematic
-Today, I added a camera to the circuit diagram, using the ESP32-S3-EYE circuit diagram as a reference.
+Today, I added the camera module (24-pin FPC connector for the OV2640) and the power supply module for the 3.3V line (such as the AMS1117-3.3) to the circuit diagram, using the ESP32-S3-EYE circuit diagram as a reference.
 I think it will be quite difficult because there will likely be a lot of noise.

 ![Schematic](./screenshots/schematic4.png)